jacobkap/crimebythenumbers/docs/index.md

 ## What you won't learn

 This book is not a statistics book so we will not be covering any statistical techniques.
 Though some data sets we handle are fairly large, this book does not discuss how to deal with Big Data.
 While the lessons you learn in this book can apply to larger data sets, Big Data (which I tend to define loosely as data that are too large for my computer to handle) requires special skills that are outside the realm of this book.
 If you do intend to deal with huge data sets I recommend you look at the R package [data.table](https://github.com/Rdatatable/data.table/wiki) which is an excellent resource for it.
 While we briefly cover mapping, this book will not cover working with geographic data in detail.
 For a comprehensive look at geographic data please see this [book](https://geocompr.robinlovelace.net/).
 This book also will not cover any qualitative data or analysis.
 While qualitative research is an important part of criminology, this book only focuses on working with qualitative data.
-Some parts of this book may apply to dealing with qualitative data, such as PDF scraping and regular expressions, but the examples I use in those chapters still deal with quantative data.
+Some parts of this book may apply to dealing with qualitative data, such as PDF scraping and regular expressions, but the examples I use in those chapters still deal with quantitative data.

 ## Simple vs Easy